xzhang9308/xzhang.github.io/_pages/about.md

 # 🔥 News
+- *2023.08*: &nbsp;🔥 Receive funding from the National Natural Science Foundation of China for Young Scientists.
 - *2023.03*: &nbsp;🎉 One paper on vector quantization for image compression is accepted by CVPR 2023.
+- *2022.12*: &nbsp;🔥 Receive funding from 2022 Shanghai Super Postdoctoral Encouragement Program.
 - *2022.03*: &nbsp;🎉 One paper on multi-modality face video restoration is accepted by TPAMI.
 - *2021.02*: &nbsp;🎉 One paper on ROI image compression is accepted by CVPR 2021.
 - *2020.12*: &nbsp;🎉 One paper on high fidelity image compression is accepted by TIP.